mrakgr/The-Spiral-Language/readme (for v2).md

 This is one of the program examples that I tried wrapping my head around from a top-down perspective and in the end gave up.
 How could this be typed top-down?
 Bottom-up it is quite clear, but even the most advanced top-down type systems to date cannot cover this particular example.

 Spiral's top-down type inferencer is 1.5k LOC, while Haskell's is over 70k making it 10x the size of the entire Spiral compiler, so it clearly cannot compare in terms of sophistication.
-And the bottom-up cannot compete with top-down type inferring languages in terms of ease of use and ergonomics.
+And a language that does bottom-up partial evaluation cannot compete with the top-down type inferring languages in terms of ease of use and ergonomics.
 But together the two sides can achieve amazing synergy and get the best of both worlds.

 It is not just the shape of the data that can be matched on.
 As long as the values are known at compile time, it is possible to use some tricks from dependently typed languages.
 In the top-down segment the following would give a type error because the branches are different.
 During the bottom-up segment the type checking is deferred until the last moment and the compilation succeeds because there is enough information to completely ignore one of the branches.